Master of International Business

 This course enables you to gain the knowledge and expertise needed to advance in the field of international business and management.
 It entails both independent study and team projects across a range of relevant, internationally focused subjects.
 You may also have the opportunity to plan and experience an international study tour.

 During your course, you will have the opportunity to undertake a cross-disciplinary stream of four units.
 This is a multi-faculty initiative, linking the MIB with a wide choice of specialisations.
-Each stream consist of units chosen to provide insight into in an aligned discipline area that complements and enhances the employability of graduates already working or interested in careers in managing big data, working with non-government organisations (NGOs), security or mining.
 The cross-disciplinary nature of these streams means you will have the opportunity to interact with students from other faculties.

 In this stream, you will examine modern human rights instruments and institutions, and consider the political, historical and philosophical development of the ideas that underpin current systems.
 You will also look at the subject from a multidisciplinary, multicultural and multi-religious perspective to develop a globalised understanding.
-By encouraging you to engage with a range of ideas and perspectives, this stream will help you determine your own view and develop solutions to address contemporary issues.
-This stream is suits those currently working in, or interested in the field, as well as professionals who wish to apply human rights principles to their own practice.
+This stream is suits individuals currently working in, or interested in the field, as well as those seeking to apply human rights principles to their own fields.

-There remains a need for highly trained experts in national security and strategic affairs, capable of analysing the increasingly complex problems around international relations and global security.
-The National Security stream will allow you to gain skills and develop a greater understanding and appreciation of national security, and the pivotal role it has for state and agencies.
-You will have the opportunity to learn from academics who have the professional experience of having been real-world practitioners and subject matter experts in their field.
+A need exists for highly trained experts in national security and strategic affairs, capable of analysing the increasingly complex problems around international relations and global security.
+The National Security stream will allow you to gain skills and develop a greater understanding and appreciation of national security, and the pivotal role it has for states and agencies.

 Business of Mining

-The mining sector is very different to other sectors of the economy.
-Due to the high level of risk involved and the large capital requirements of projects, a specific set of management skills are required to succeed.
-The resources industry is becoming more complex as extraction moves to new jurisdictions and more difficult to extract resources in an attempt to keep development pipelines full.
-This stream is offered in partnership with the Western Australian School of Mines, and is designed to prepare students to successfully conduct business globally.
+The mining sector is very different to other industries, due to the high level of risk involved and the large capital requirements of projects.
+The industry is becoming more complex as resource extraction moves to new jurisdictions and more difficult to extract resources in an attempt to keep development pipelines full.
+This stream is offered in partnership with the Western Australian School of Mines.
 By undertaking this stream, students will gain the insight required to make good decisions throughout the mining value chain.

 Predictive Data Analytics